FrontEndDev-org/create-creator/README-en.md

 ### Open `templates` to write template files
 - templates is the root directory for templates
 - templates/default is a specific template directory, can be any name
-- If there are multiple directories under templates, they will be available for user selection during project creation
+- If there are multiple directories under templates, users can choose during project creation

 ## Examples